Here’s a recent interview with BackStage360 which highlights

 I want to encourage you to try.
 Simply try.
 Step outside of what’s comfortable, harness a few nuggets of courage, and try.

 Because guess what?
 There is no age limit in the manifestation of our greatest desires.
 The only limitations are the ones we set for ourselves.
 This is a truth that we often don’t want to admit to ourselves.

 One of the greatest limitations I hear people say is that they can’t do this or that because they don’t have the money.
 That is just an excuse that blocks us and tethers us to fear-based thought patterns.
 I can say this with integrity because I have walked the walk.
 I did not come from money.
 I was fortunate to have been raised by parents who taught me that I was basically entitled to nothing and if I wanted something, I had to work to earn it.
 Period.

-And yes, there have been some real pivotal moments when I was unclear about how I would come up with the money to do something.
-Yet, I trusted in God and the guidance of my Angels and I was led to a solution.
-Thus far, no one have given me a dollar to do anything I’ve done in my career.
-Even when I was in a compromised situation and needed a little financial help, I paid that person back in full.
-That feels good to me.
+And yes, there have been some real pivotal moments when I was unclear about how I would come up with the money to do a major project but I trusted Spirit and the guidance of my Angels and I was led to solutions.
+Trust is always key for me.

-As you may gather, nothing has happened for me overnight.
+As you may gather, nothing has happened for me easily or overnight.
 I’ve persevered through decades of diligent work.
 I have fallen more times that you can possibly imagine.
 I have come to countless forks in the road and had to make courageous decisions.
 I have encountered people on my path who have tried to shroud my light.
 I have had to stand up for myself and what is rightfully and legally mine many times.
-I have been betrayed.
+I have been betrayed multiple times.
 I have been misunderstood.
-I have been gossiped about.
+I have been the target of toxicity.

 But I keep going.